4d/docs/website/translated_docs/es/FormObjects/properties_Text.md

 > **Font theme** and **font family** properties are mutually exclusive.
 A font theme takes hold of font attributes, including size.
 A font family allows you to define font name, font size and font color.

-### Font Theme
+### Tema de fuente

 The font theme property designates an automatic style name.
 Automatic styles determine the font family, font size and font color to be used for the object dynamically according to system parameters.
-These parameters depend on:
+Estos parámetros dependen de:

-- the platform,
+- la plataforma,
 - the system language,
 - and the type of form object.